-DMV continues to remain close to our employees and encourage the open door policy to communication.
-When possible, DMV accommodates employees interested in laterally transferring lessening transportation and family issues.
-We also will actively continue to identify gaps and upgrade skills to develop our workforce and take full advantage of promoting and transferring from within matching qualifications, abilities and skills with job needs.
+DMV continues efforts to connect with employees and encourage an open door policy to communication.
+When possible, DMV accommodates employees interested in laterally transferring to reduce transportation and family issues.
+We continue to actively identify gaps and upgrade skills to develop our workforce and take full advantage of promoting and transferring from within, matching qualifications, abilities and skills with job needs.